From A Wiki of Ice and Fire

 A Clash of Kings

 During the ranging, Grenn serves as an outrider and is usually paired with Dywen.
+The gnarled, veteran ranger takes on a mentor role; clouting Grenn on the ear and advising the young Ranger.
 When the group approaches Craster's Keep, Dywen tells Grenn that Craster was born of a wildling woman and a ranger.
 Dywen later warns Jon Snow and others to not look after Craster's wives.
 When Grenn asks how many wives Craster does have, Dywen answers that it's more than Grenn will ever have, hinting that Craster breeds his own wives.
 Grenn later challenges the truth of Dywen's boast that he slept with three of Craster's daughters during the night, explaining that he would have noticed that.

 When Jon Snow kills Qhorin Halfhand on his command to prove that he has foresaken the Night's Watch so that he can infiltrate the camp of Mance Rayder, Jon wonders for a moment whether he has lost all his friends now, thinking in this context of Grenn, among others.

 Grenn survives the Fist of the First Men, where the Night's Watch is attacked by wights.
 During the march south, an Other comes upon him, Samwell Tarly and Small Paul.
 Small Paul is killed, but Samwell manages to kill the Other with a dragonglass dagger.
 Grenn is among those who make it back to Craster's Keep.
 During the mutiny, Grenn flees with others after the death of Lord Commander Jeor Mormont.